zapling/yr.no-golang-client/README.md

 # Todo

 * Tests
+* Rate limiting?
+* Status `203` should be ok as it's used as a version [deprecation warning](https://api.met.no/doc/TermsOfService#generalinformationabouttheservice) by YR.
 * Better handling of optional fields, should maybe be `nil` instead of empty value `string => ""`

 # Contribution